michaelwest/michaelwest.github.io/posts/simplednd.md

   - Melee attack: attack adjacent square, use STR (Rogue may use DEX)
   - Ranged attack: attack non-adjacent square, use DEX
   - Cast a spell (see spells)
-  - Movement-related: sprint (double movement)
-  - Perform any normal check action e.g. hide, climb, wrestle, heal
+  - Perform any normal check action e.g. hide, climb, leap, wrestle, heal
+  - Use an object / interact with environment - DM may define some tasks as taking multiple turns (e.g. hauling up a drawbridge)
+  - Dash: move again as your action
+  - Ready: reserve your action for something you want to happen instantly on the enemy's turn, if they do something (e.g. pull a trap when they stand on it)
 - **Attacks**:
   - Attack rolls are d20 + ability modifier + any magical weapon modifier; and must be greater than target Armour to hit.
   - On a successful hit, they do the amount of damage for their class dice.
 For example, a fighter might be using a sensible longsword or maniacally waving two morningstars, but either way it's a d10 for damage.
 Magic weapons may add additional damage at DM's discretion.